jan-cieslik/cancer_informatics/docs/ai/automated_mri_segmentation.md

 The ID and the description can be chosen by the user, but the ID should not collide with already existing ones, which you can find [here](https://github.com/MIC-DKFZ/nnUNet/tree/master/nnunetv2/dataset_conversion).

-The last thing, we have to consider regarding the directory structure, is that every dataset folder has to include the following directories:
+The last thing we have to consider, regarding the directory structure, is that every dataset folder has to include the following directories:
 - imagesTr
 - labelsTr